Advice

 Posted in: Selling a home, Buying a home

-Why today’s sellers need a Plan B
+Selling?
+Why you need a plan B

-Why sellers need a Plan B
+Selling?
+Why you need a plan B

 Key insights:

-• By setting up a Plan A, which includes smart budgeting and strategic negotiation, sellers may be able to properly time their home purchase.
+• By setting up a plan A, which includes smart budgeting and strategic negotiation, sellers may be able to properly time their home purchase.

-• If timing doesn’t align, having a Plan B with temporary housing can help sellers minimize stress as they continue their long-term search for the perfect home.
+• If timing doesn’t align, having a plan B with temporary housing can help sellers minimize stress as they continue their long-term search for the perfect home.

 Here are some insights on how to do just that.

-Aim for Plan A: Budget and proceed with confidence
+Aim for plan A: Budget and proceed with confidence

 When selling your home, you’ll want to work with a REALTOR® who understands the current marketplace and how to work with sellers who also need to find a new home to purchase.